-have been exited.
+security lockout does not become active until the menus have been exited.
 "Button Lock", when "On", will disable all front panel operations.
 A long press of the DISPLAY button will still enable menus.
-"Security IR Lock" and "Serial Lock", when "On", will disable all IR remote control buttons and serial interface operations respectively.
+"Security IR Lock" and "Serial Lock", when "On", will disable all IR remote button and serial interface